Cantiere del Pardo launches its new Grand Soleil flagship

 The Bianca II's overall length is 26.2 m, her hull length is 23.99 m and the waterline length is 21.62 m

-Taking the best of the previous models’ design elements as the basis, the yard did not only scale them up, but optimized the hull to improve their performance characteristics.
+Taking the best of the previous models’ design elements as the basis, the yard did not only scale them up, but optimized the hull to improve the performance characteristics.
 The GS Plus 80 LC’s narrow bow ensures a smooth entry into the wave and widens gradually aft up to 6.6 m, maximising the internal volume and, consequently, comfort below deck.

 The Bianca II's exterior and interior are owed to Nauta Design